tallez/Myceliums/README.md

 This is the repository for the website of the association "Myceliums".

+# Install the dependencies

+To do so, run "yarn install" in the root folder of the project.

 # Create the .env file ...

 ... and copy the content of .env.example in it.

 # Start Prisma and the Database

-To do so, run "yarn serve".
+Run "yarn serve".
 This command will set a local database running on your machine.
-To work on any other database, please fill the connection string in the .env file.
+To work on any other database, please update the connection string in the .env file.

 In a new terminal run "yarn set-prisma"
 This command will format the database and create the tables according to the models in prisma/schema.prisma.